tinode/chat/API.md

 Users and topics are assigned unique IDs.
 User ID is a string with 'usr' prefix followed by base64-URL-encoded pseudo-random 64-bit number, e.g. `usr2il9suCbuko`.
 Topic IDs are described below.

 Clients such as mobile or web applications create sessions by connecting to the server over a websocket or through long polling.
 Client authentication is optional (*anonymous clients are technically supported but may not fully work as expected yet*).
 Client authenticates the session by sending a `{login}` packet.
-Only basic authentication with user name and password is currently supported.
+Only basic authentication with user name and password is currently supported for initial authentication.
+Once authenticated with login and password, the client may use token authentication later.
 Multiple simultaneous sessions may be established by the same user.
 Logging out is not supported.

 Once the session is established, the user can start interacting with other users through topics.
 The following topic types are available: